Ox09/Theming_with_TailwindCss_v4/Option_01/Feature.md

 * Cleaner, more maintainable styling with a single source of truth.
 * Consistent design across components.
 * Simple theme switching with minimal code changes.

 ---

-Using **Tailwind Variants with class**, you can easily set up and switch between custom themes in your app.
-Define default variables in `:root`, then add additional theme classes (e.g., `.flare`, `.sunhaze`) with their own values.
-With the `@theme inline` directive, these variables update automatically when you toggle theme classes on `<html>` or `<body>`.

-This approach keeps your styles clean, consistent, and easy to maintain—allowing theme switching with minimal code changes.

----